noec764/erpnext/docs/dooks/accounts/accounting-reports.md

 ### Budget Variance

-In Dooks, you can assign expense budget for an expense account against any specific cost center.
+In Dokie, you can assign expense budget for an expense account against any specific cost center.
 This report gives a comparison between budgeted and actual expenses and the variance (the difference between the two) in monthly / quarterly / yearly view.

 ![Budget Variance](./assets/reports/budget-variance.png)